gdtk-uq/gdtk/examples/eilmer/2D/sphere-lobb/staged-calculation/README.rst

 in cell sizing at block boundaries.
 The mismatch will only get worse as the simulation proceeds with the transfer process for stage after stage.
 A neater solution is to take the old grid in four pieces, recombine it as a single grid, do the transfer to the new grid as a single piece, the split the new grid into four pieces.
-That way we can make use of our `FluidBlockArray` function which neatly takes care of splitting 90 cells across four blocks, for example.
+That way we can make use of our `FBArray:new` function which neatly takes care of splitting 90 cells across four blocks, for example.
 The code to this join-transfer-split arrangement is shown here.
 I don't think it's that much more complicated once you know what's going on ::